ibm-apiconnect/v10-playbooks/change-mgmt-backup-cfg/change-mgmt-backup-cfg-cp4i-playbook.md

-# Steps to change DatabaseBackup configuration in the Management Subsystem for Kubernetes Installations
+# Steps to change DatabaseBackup configuration in the Management Subsystem for CP4I Installations

 The following are steps and a script to allow you to change the `DatabaseBackup` configuration in the Management Subsystem.